ajcrush/devTinder/listApi.md

 - GET /user/connections
 - GET /user/requests/recieved
-- GET /user/feed - Gets you the rofile of other user on the platform
+- GET /user/feed - Gets you the profile of other user on the platform

 Status: Ignore, Interested, Accepted, Rejected